 Despite being the country’s capital, Washington D.C. doesn’t crack the Top-20 of largest American cities by population.
-However, it has the second-busiest metro system in the country–keep reading for everything you and your employees need to know to get riding.
+However, it has the second-busiest metro system in the country, supported by strong regional transit connections and new tap-to-pay technology.
+Keep reading for everything you and your employees need to know to get riding.

 Yes.
 Since January 1, 2016 when the Sustainable DC Act of 2014 (DC Commuter Benefits Law) went into effect, most DC-area employers are now required to provide their employees with the opportunity to set aside a certain amount of their income pre-tax to cover commuting expenses.